widelands/widelands-website/README.txt

 or add your global site dir to your PYTHONPATH.
 Installation via pip should work like this::

-   $ pip install -r code/widelands/pip_requirements.txt
+   $ pip -E . install -r code/widelands/pip_requirements.txt

 This will take a while.
 If no errors we should be fine.